Thunderstorms With Heavy Rain Possible Tonight

 Thunderstorms with heavy rain possible tonight.

 Environment Canada meteorologists will continue to monitor this developing situation closely.
-Rainfall warnings may be issued as the event approaches and details become clear.
+Rainfall warnings may be required.

 Please continue to monitor alerts and forecasts issued by Environment Canada.
 To report severe weather, send an email to ONstorm@canada.ca or tweet reports using #ONStorm.